Ford Auto Ads

 1965

-Ford Galaxie 500/LTD 4-Door Hardtop - Full color 9 1/2" x 12 1/2" ad with a blue 1965 Ford being driven by a couple while a new bride and groom sit in the back seat.
+Ford Galaxie 500/LTD 4-Door Hardtop - Full color 9 1/2" x 12 1/2" ad making claims as to how quiet this car really is.
+The picture shows a blue 1965 Ford being driven by a couple on a snowy day while a new bride and groom sit in the back seat.
 The ad headline warns "Don't whisper in the back seat of a '65 Ford if you don't want to be heard in the front."
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+The text tells us that in tests conducted by the U.S. Auto Club the Ford was found to be Quieter than a Rolls-Royce.
+For this reason they feel that you will be anxious to test drive one.

 November 20, 1964